Skip to code content (skip section selection)

-(4) When a subdivision is to be developed in stages, a master plan shall be submitted for the entire development and a preliminary plat shall be submitted for each individual stage.
+(4) When a subdivision is to be developed in phases or stages, a master plan shall be submitted for the entire development and a preliminary plat shall be submitted for each individual stage.
 A final plat is submitted for individual stages as each stage is developed.
 Each new stage shall be developed adjacent to an earlier stage.

-(H) Minor plat review.
+(H) Minor preliminary plat review (for minor subdivisions).

-(a) The procedure for approval of a minor subdivision plat is intended to simplify processing of routine small subdivisions with due regard to protection of the public interest.
+(a) The procedure for approval of a minor preliminary plat is intended to simplify processing of routine small subdivisions with due regard to protection of the public interest.
 The difference between the minor and major subdivision processes is that minor subdivisions do not require preliminary plat review.

 1. The owner and grantee certify that the grantee of each lot is the child or child and spouse, or grandchild and spouse of the owner;

 2. The owner and grantee certify that no consideration shall be paid for any of the lots;

 3. The owner and grantee certify that the purpose of the minor subdivision is not to circumvent the provisions of this chapter, and that none of the lots shall be conveyed to third parties for a period of not less than three years, and that the record plat shall indicate same.

 4. Failure of any person to comply with the provisions of division (H)(1)(b)1., 2. and 3. of this section shall be in violation of this chapter, and all of the remedies available in G.S. § 160D-807 shall apply.